cduncan9/cduncan9.github.io/lightbox.md

 ### Electrical

 For designing the electrical components of the lightbox, I used Autodesk EAGLE to first design a schematic that could meet the specified user needs.
-Then I tested the schematic by running a SPICE simulation and I finally created a printed circuit board that would fit within the bottom piece of my light box as described in the mechanical section above.
+Then I tested the schematic by running a SPICE simulation and then by breadboarding the circuit.
+Finally I created a printed circuit board that would fit within the bottom piece of my light box as described in the mechanical section above.

 The final circuit schematic is shown below: